tp7/tp7.github.io/source/contents/articles/javascript-video-filtering/index.md

 ### asm.js

 [Asm.js][11] is Mozilla's way to optimizing JavaScript execution.
 The code it generates will still run in Chrome but you shouldn't expect any significant performance difference there as V8 [doesn't seem to support it yet][12].
-Firefox on the other hand should get some significant performance improvements.
+Firefox on the other hand should get some nice speedup.

 Unforuntately I couldn't come up with any reasonable way to optimize only a few functions using asm.js.
 [Emscripten][13] generates some 4.5k lines of code file when fed with a trivial 2 lines function, with no apparent way of extracting the required code from it.
 And you really don't want to [write asm.js manually][14] unless you hate yourself ([very useful article on hurting yourself with asm.js][15], in russian).
 Moreover, no matter how fast asm.js is, it won't fix the issue with 30ms lag of `getImageData->putImageData` chain.

 ### SIMD.js

 [SIMD.js][16] is an even newer technology which is currently kinda supported only in [Firefox Nightly][17] but which has all chances to [get support everywhere very soon][18].
 Unfortunately, right now the API [supports only two data types][19], float32x4 and uint32x4, meaning it's basically useless for any real video filtering.
-Moreover, Int32x4Array type doesn't seem to be implemented in Nightly yet, which makes writing and reading values from source buffer extremely slow (when implemented in [this][20] way).
+Moreover, Int32x4Array type doesn't seem to be implemented in Nightly yet, which makes writing and reading values from memory buffer extremely slow (when implemented in [this][20] way).
 Still, here's an example code for the usual invert filter.
 ```javascript
 function invert_frame_simd(source) {
     var fff = SIMD.int32x4.splat(0x00FFFFFF);